How to Choose a Web Host and Find the Best Hosting Provider

 This plan is perfect for all types of businesses, regardless of their size.
 However, one drawback is that some providers don’t give full root access.
 Even if they do, managing cloud hosting is difficult if you don’t have the technical knowledge required.

-Hostinger offers three cloud hosting plans, all of which have unlimited bandwidth, dedicated IP, and a free domain name in the first year.
+Hostinger offers three cloud plans, all of which have unlimited bandwidth, dedicated IP, and a free domain name in the first year.
 However, they vary in how much disk space, RAM, and CPU cores they provide:

 - Startup.
 For ₱499/month, it comes with 200 GB of disk space, 3 GB of RAM, and 2 CPU cores.